Head Of Nakhchivan City Executive Power Dismissed From His Post - Decree

-Seyidov has been dismissed from the post of head of Nakhchivan City
+(MENAFN- AzerNews) Mirsanani Seyidov has been dismissed from the post of head of

 The relevant order was signed by President of the Republic of